Nominated for an Award is Rewarding

 VFW opens me to a local veterans retreat

-Well, I joined a VFW.
+Well, I Joined the VFW.

 That is, the Veterans of Foreign Wars.
 I could’ve joined it right out of the Vietnam War, but at that time of my life, I didn’t want to help support the war that I had just left.